METALS-Base metals rally as China ramps up economic support

 TOP/MTL or MET/L

-(Reporting by Siyi Liu and Dominique Patton; Editing by Sherry Jacob-Phillips and Rashmi Aich)
+(Reporting by Siyi Liu and Dominique Patton; Editing by Sherry Jacob-Phillips, Rashmi Aich and Sonia Cheema)

 ((Siyi.Liu@thomsonreuters.com;))